simpleinjector/Documentation/source/lifetimes.rst

 This lifestyle is especially suited for client applications that work with the new asynchronous programming model.
 For Web API there's a :ref:`Per Web API Request lifestyle <PerWebAPIRequest>` (which actually uses this Execution Context Scope lifestyle under the covers).

 Execution Context Scoping is an extension package for Simple Injector.
-It is available as `Execution Context Extensions NuGet package <https://nuget.org/packages/SimpleInjector.Extensions.ExecutionContextScoping>`_ and is part of the default download on CodePlex as **SimpleInjector.Extensions.ExecutionContextScoping.dll**.
-The extension package adds multiple **RegisterExecutionContextScope** extension method overloads and a **ExecutionContextScopeLifestyle** class, which allow to register services with the *Execution Context Scope* lifestyle:
+It is available as `Execution Context Extensions NuGet package <https://nuget.org/packages/SimpleInjector.Extensions.ExecutionContextScoping>`_ and is part of the default download as **SimpleInjector.Extensions.ExecutionContextScoping.dll**.

 .. code-block:: c#

-    container.RegisterExecutionContextScope<IUnitOfWork, NorthwindContext>();

-    // Or alternatively
     var scopedLifestyle = new ExecutionContextScopeLifestyle();
     container.Register<IUnitOfWork, NorthwindContext>(scopedLifestyle);